aasmart/Connect-Four/README.md

 I do not have a fixed timeline for this application, so I'll work on these features when I feel like it.

-## Frontend
+## Frontend and Demonstration
-The frontend for this application is being developed separately and can be found [here](https://github.com/aasmart/connect-four-frontend)
+The frontend (and a demonstration) for this application is being developed separately and can be found [here](https://github.com/aasmart/connect-four-frontend)